DiscoSG: Towards Discourse-Level Text Scene Graph Parsing through Iterative Graph Refinement: Experiments

 \subsection{Discourse-Level Text Scene Graph Parsing Evaluation}

+\paragraph{Dataset.} We evaluate on the \DiscoSGDS{} \textbf{Random} and \textbf{Length} test sets (100 each). \textit{Random} is a uniform split, while \textit{Length} sorts by the number of graph triples, so training covers fewer-triple graphs and testing targets more complex graphs, assessing generalisation to long, complex graphs.

-\paragraph{Dataset and Metrics.} We evaluate on the \DiscoSGDS{} test set (100 instances).
-Parser performance is measured by comparing the predicted scene graph against the gold graph using the following metrics: 1) \textbf{SPICE}~\cite{anderson2016spice}, an F1 score for exact-match triple overlap; 2) \textbf{Bi-SoftSPICE (BSSPICE)}, a symmetrized version of SoftSPICE~\cite{li2023factual} using semantic similarities between triple embeddings to measure graph similarities; 3) \textbf{computational efficiency metrics} (i.e., inference time\footnote{For models $\geq$70B parameters, inference time is measured via API call time per query.} and model parameter count); and 4) \textbf{discourse-specific error rate (\%)}, which measures four types of discourse-level parsing errors based on \GPTFour{} and human assessments.
+\paragraph{Metrics.} Parser performance is measured by comparing the predicted scene graph against the gold graph using these metrics: 1) \textbf{SPICE}~\cite{anderson2016spice}, an F1 score for exact-match triple overlap; 2) \textbf{Bi-SoftSPICE (BSSPICE)}, a symmetrized version of SoftSPICE~\cite{li2023factual} using semantic similarities between triple embeddings measuring graph similarities; 3) \textbf{computational efficiency metrics} (i.e., inference time\footnote{For methods using models $\geq$70B parameters and \GPTFour{}, inference time is measured via API call time per query.} and model parameter count); and 4) \textbf{discourse-specific error rate (\%)}, measuring four types of discourse-level parsing errors based on \GPTFour{} and human assessments.
 For each instance, if an error type is present in the graph, it is counted as one error regardless of how many times it occurs.
-Detailed error definitions are provided in~\Cref{app:error}.
+Detailed error definitions are provided in~\Cref{app:error}. { }